-The Farmhouse Bed and Breakfast welcomes you to the unparalleled beauty of Michigan’s Upper Peninsula.
+The Farmhouse Bed and Breakfast welcomes you to the unparalleled beauty of Michigan’s Upper Peninsula and our farm-fresh breakfasts one hour from Pictured Rocks.

 Our focus is on clean living and clean eating.
 Our two rooms offer crisp cotton sheets, large private baths with claw foot tubs and, of course, cable and wifi.
 At breakfast you will enjoy the garden bounty of fresh berries and jams, roasted root vegetables, organic pancakes with homemade maple syrup from the sugar bush.